 - All LMU students are invited to enter

-- You can form a team with your peers or join a team of like-minded individuals
+- You can form a team with your peers

-- Over $5K total in cash prizes
+- Win over $5K total in cash prizes

 For the first round of the competition, teams of 3-4 students are challenged to discover a for-profit company using business as a way to do good.
 After reseaching and evaluating a business, teams will identify the business practice having the greatest impact on social justice and equity in the community.